-- MCHW loosely follows the Wellesley Public School calendar.
+MCHW generally follows the Wellesley Public School calendar.
 We typically begin the first week of September and end the last week of May.

-- We follow an abbreviated “Phase-In” orientation schedule for the first two weeks to help all children—especially new students—make the transition as smoothly as possible.
+We follow an abbreviated “Phase-In” orientation schedule for the first two weeks each September to help all children—especially new students—make the transition as smoothly as possible.